 Riatai

-Abbreviation of “real time.
+Abbreviation of “real tie.

 Egosa

-To search for one’s name or account ID on social networking sites.
+Searching for one’s name or account ID on social networking sites.

-Can’t stop laughing/funny/laughing
+Can’t stop laughing/funny/funny

-It is synonymous with “grass” and was created by TikToker’s Kenchosu.
+Synonymous with grass; created by TikToker’s Kenchosu.

-TORIMA YABATAN
+TORIMA yabatan

 Words that are uttered for the time being.
 In many cases, there is no particular meaning.